 But the pilot stated that he did not have approach plates – printed charts for instrument approach procedures – for Providence, and he was continuing to have navigational issues causing speed and altitude fluctuations.
 The probable cause was an air leak in his plane, creating inaccurate altimeter readings of 600 and 800 feet, different from the altitudes showing on Corcoran’s radar screen.
 Corcoran declared an emergency for the pilot and vectored him toward Providence.

 “I put him on a heading and almost right on final started slowly stepping him down,” Corcoran said.
 “I asked him at every stepdown what his altitude was indicating.
-He broke out of the clouds, and I got approval from (PVD Operations Supervisor) Andrew (Martinez).
+He broke out of the clouds.
 We switched him to the tower, and he landed safely.”

 Together, Corcoran and Martinez ensured the pilot had the most up-to-date weather for the area.
 Martinez utilized other air traffic personnel in the operation with precision approach experience to help aid the controller in the step-down of the aircraft.
 Martinez and Corcoran worked together to point out aircraft in adjacent airspace that had potential to stray into Providence airspace and present a potential hazard.
 Martinez also ensured emergency personnel were ready to respond.